PTPells/ptpedia/Coffee.md

 ### Tools
 +  Roaster: [Fresh Roast SR 340](https://www.roastmasters.com/freshroast-sr340.html)
-    + I'd like to figure out a way to vent the exhaust outside.
+    + ~~I'd like to figure out a way to vent the exhaust outside.
 In our previous apartment, I'd use the vent over the range or use a cantilevered platform to position the roaster outside.
-In our current apartment, the window screens are a bit of a pain to remove and the range doesn't have a ventilation system.
+In our current apartment, the window screens are a bit of a pain to remove and the range doesn't have a ventilation system.~~
+    + UPDATE (29 December 2021): The apartment we're now living in has an exhaust hood above the range; [batch #100](https://docs.google.com/spreadsheets/d/1aH58w2qIBGqEbM_Dfpmq_KhUNhTc48ZHuMJqiuyN_lY/edit#gid=0) was the first I did inside and it worked well enough to do again (the hood handled the roasting smoke without issue).
     + I value the built-in cooling cycle.
 It brings the beans down from temperature quickly.
 This has helped me be more precise with roasts as I no longer need to consider how the beans continue to roast once the roaster's power cuts off.
 +  Scale: [Jennings CJ-4000 Compact Digital Weigh Scale 4000g x 0.5g](https://www.amazon.com/Jennings-CJ-4000-Compact-Digital-Adapter/dp/B004C3CAB8); modified to eliminate the beeping sound (*see [instructions](https://web.archive.org/save/https://www.reddit.com/r/AskEngineers/comments/3u9rfu/cutting_trace_on_pcb_am_i_in_the_right_spot/)*).
     + A great starter scale.